krupek-code/ETL_spark/README.md

 ### Transformation and Test Code
 1. Code is implemented and described in transformations -> create transaction.
-2. Class MakeTransactions and TestMakeTransactions by default is using provided paths to input and output files, which could be changed by executing the class and providing your paths. **Paths has been implemented in this way because of different paths in Databricks workspace File Store.**
+2. Class MakeTransactions and TestMakeTransactions by default is using provided **paths to input and output files**, which could be changed by executing the class and providing your paths. **Paths has been implemented in this way because of different paths in Databricks workspace File Store.**.
 3. **Only for task purposes** input and output files are stored in dbfs:FileStore but regarding overall architecture concepts, flexibility and security should be stored in **ADLSv2** which then should be mounted with Databricks.
 4. API is provided as string **only for task purposes**, but with best praticices it **should be coded as databricks-secret in secret scope (connecting Azure key vault)**

+### Execution
+1. Execute **databricks_configuration notebook** to configure environment **specifically** when executing from Databricks Repos.
+2. Execution of configuration file will create a nesscesary directory in your **dbfs:/FileStore/mkrupski_coding_task/** and move input/test files.
+3. Execute test will show you output of tests.
+4. Execute transactions will write output to **dbfs:/FileStore/mkrupski_coding_task/TRANSACTIONS/** in Delta Format.

 ### Output
 1. Output format has been chosen as **DELTA**.